 - Mindfulness makes us more aware

-- When we are more aware we make less mistakes
+- When we are more aware, we make fewer mistakes

-In other words, yoga helps writers to make less mistakes and to edit their work more accurately.
+In other words, yoga helps writers to make fewer mistakes and to edit their work more accurately.

-Writing is the combination of creative skills and technical skills.
-We need technical skills to write accurately and to edit work.
+Writing is a combination of creative skills and technical skills.
+We need technical skills to write correctly and to edit work.
 We need creative skills to come up with ideas.